 Try gently rinsing your plant in a sink or shower, or wiping down the leaves with a wet sponge or dry dust cloth.
 For plants with "fuzzy" leaves, such as African Violets, use a soft toothbrush or paintbrush.

 For indoor flowering plants, pick off the spent blooms to encourage more flowers to grow.
-Regularly clip off yellow leaves, and if stems have lost their leaves, prune them back to the soil line.
+Using sheers or clean scissors, regularly clip off yellow leaves, and if stems have lost their leaves, prune them back to the soil line.

 Despite your best efforts, your lovely houseplant may become infected with pests or disease.
 Don't despair — most issues are treatable, and your plant may recover after a little bit of attention.

 Here are some of the common indoor pests that attack houseplants: